We've independently reviewed this article to make sure it's as accurate as we can make it.

 ---|---|

-They are compact and they are easy to store, also excellent for small kitchens. | They take up a lot of countertop space while in use.
-This could be an issue in small kitchens. |
+Countertop dishwashers are compact and easy to store, they’re also excellent for small kitchens. | They can take up a lot of countertop space while in use. |

 They use less water per wash than normal dishwashers | Their washing capacity is small.
 Some struggle to hold a regular-sized dinner plate.
 You cannot use them to wash pots and pans |

-They typically use less electricity | The quality of washing may be compromised if you overfill them |
+They typically use less electricity | The quality of washing can be compromised if you overfill them |

 They are typically cheaper than normal dishwashers |